-The ability to spread your toes gives important insight into the strength of your arch.
+The ability to spread your toes can be an important indicator of the strength of the foot.
 If someone is unable to spread their toes apart, a likely reason is that the small muscles inside the foot are weak.
 In my experience, not being able to spread the toes is fairly common and I suspect a likely reason is that the design of many shoes restricts this motion.

 A muscle that runs along the inside of the arch, called the abductor hallucis, helps to pull the big toe away from the second toe as shown in the illustration below.
-I’ve mentioned before about the role the abductor hallucis plays in supporting the arch.
+I’ve written before about the role the abductor hallucis plays in supporting the arch.
 Weakness in this muscle may also contribute to flat feet and other conditions like hallux valgus (bunions) and posterior tibialis tendon dysfunction.

-So what happens when you can’t spread you toes?
+So what happens when you can’t spread your toes?

 When I started arch strengthening exercises I had difficulty activating the muscles in my foot.
 With a great deal of concentration, I could make the big toe on the left foot move about 50% of the time.

-On the right foot (which is the one that was the flattest) when I tried to spread my toes the big toe didn’t move.
-If I really made an effort the toe would go straight up or curl in, but no separation.
+On the right foot (the one that was the flattest), when I tried to spread my toes the big toe didn’t move.
+If I really made an effort the toe would go straight up or curl in, but there was no separation.

 Because of the way shoes are designed, the toes are limited in their ability to spread out or grip when walking on uneven terrain.
-Within the confines of most shoes the toes are not able to work the way they would if you were walking barefoot.
+Within the confines of many shoes the toes are not able to work the way they would if you were walking barefoot.